survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 ## Implementing Edit/Remove for `Lane`

 We can follow the same idea as for `Note` here.
-Ie. if you click `Lane` name, it should become editable.
+I.e. if you click `Lane` name, it should become editable.
 In case the new name is empty, we'll simply remove it.
 Given it's the same behavior we can extract it from `Note` and then reuse at `Lane`.

 Given `Note` already contains some of the logic we need, we can generalize the component.
 Simply rename `Note.jsx` as `Editable.jsx`.
 Make `Notes.jsx` point at `Editable` instead of `Note`.